 While the company made strides in its pencil, stove polish, and crucible sectors, its financial status was compromised, and it went into bankruptcy from monetary malfeasance by its president.
 Orestes Cleveland used corporate funds to campaign unsuccessfully for governor of New Jersey in 1880.
 He had entered Jersey City politics in the 1860s, serving on the Board of Alderman (1861 and 1862 as president) and in the US House of Representatives (1869-1871).
 He was elected mayor in 1864 and again in 1886, with the help of Bob Davis, the Hudson County Democratic "Boss."

 Joseph Dixon's company was saved by Edward F.C.
 Young, the head of the First National Bank in Jersey City and a political power broker.
 He was named receiver of the company in 1883, restored it to profitability, and became its president.
 The Dixon Crucible Company eventually came under the control of Young's son-in-law George T. Smith.
 The company, through Young's financial skills, survived its setback.
 A century later, it had twelve manufacturing plants in the United States, Canada, and Mexico.

 In 1986, the Dixon Venture Corporation, at 535 Secaucus Road, Secaucus, NJ, converted the former Dixon plant into a mixed-use complex of 452 apartments, retail units, and the Dixon Mills health club.
 Architect James N. Lindemon of Jersey City was responsible for the plant renovation into turn-of-the-twentieth-century townhouses.
 Features of the buildings, such as the signage, twin 150-foot-high smokestacks, upper-story walkways, wrought iron railings, and original stoops, have been preserved.
 A two-block landscaped cobblestone pedestrian mall was designed within the complex by closing Wayne Street to traffic.

 General Pencil Company, Inc.

-Jersey City's other pencil company is the General Pencil Company, which began in 1889.
-Founded as the Pencil Exchange, its owner Oscar Weisenborn moved to the city in 1914 and changed the name in 1923.
-The brick factory building on Fleet Street, between Oakland and Baldwin avenues, displays its distinctive signage seen on the westbound side of Route 139.
+Jersey City's other prominent pencil company is the General Pencil Company, which began in 1889 and opened at its present site in 1914.
+Founded as the Pencil Exchange, its owner Oscar A. Weissenborn changed its name to the General Pencil Company in 1923.
+The brick factory building on Fleet Street displays its distinctive signage in serif as seen on the westbound side of Route 139.

 "Joseph Dixon."
 Dictionary of American Biography.
 New York: Charles Scribner's Sons, 1920.